 A Level I review is conducted on covered benefits by a PA nurse, CCR nurse, or LMHP who has been appropriately trained in the principles, procedures, and standards of utilization and medical necessity review.
-A Level I review is conducted utilizing applicable clinical and payment policies or McKesson's InterQual® criteria, while taking into consideration the individual member needs and clinical setting at the time of the request, in addition to the local delivery system available for care.
+A Level I review is conducted utilizing applicable clinical and payment policies, or McKesson's InterQual® criteria, or ASAM criteria while taking into consideration the individual member needs and clinical setting at the time of the request, in addition to the local delivery system available for care.
+Other factors that must be considered when applying criteria to a given individual situation includes the member's age, co-morbidities, complications, progress of treatment, psychosocial situation and home environment, when applicable.
 At no time shall a Level I review result in a reduction, denial, or termination of service.
-Adverse determinations can only be made by a Medical Director, or qualified designee, during a Level II review.
+Only the Medical Director or other licensed clinical professionals with appropriate clinical expertise in the treatment of a member's condition or disease shall make an adverse determination or authorize a service in an amount, duration or scope that is less than requested based on medical necessity.
+(Emergency contract 8.1.15 and 8.4.2.3) Adverse determinations can only be made by a Medical Director, or qualified designee, during a Level II review.

 A Level II review is conducted on a case-by-case basis by an appropriately licensed practitioner or other healthcare professional as appropriate.
 For instance, if the request is for behavioral health services, a qualified behavioral health practitioner will be consulted during the review.
 If the request is for dental services, a qualified dental practitioner will conduct the Level II review.
 Automatic referral for Level II review includes requests for services or procedures that require review due to not having existing medical necessity criteria, or are potentially experimental or new in practice.
 A Level II review is also indicated when the request does not meet the existing medical necessity criteria.
 All Level II reviews shall be conducted with consideration given to continuity of care, individual member needs at the time of the request, and the local delivery system available for care.
 A board-certified consultant may be used in making a medical necessity determination.